Xceptance/posters-demo-store/README.md

 Posters stores its database and log files to the subdirectories `db` and `log`in the current directory.

-When Posters is started the first time, it will populate its database with a basic product catalog and with a default customer (email: ``/ password: ``).
-The database will grow over time if more and more customers register with the shop and place orders.
+When Posters is started the first time, it will populate its database with a basic product catalog and with a default customer (email: `john@doe.com`/ password: `topsecret`).
+With more and more customers registering with the shop and placing orders, the database will grow over time.

 If you want to start over with a clean database, simply stop the app and delete the subdirectory `db`.
-On next start, Posters will recreate it anew.
+On next start, Posters will recreate the directory and the database anew.

-## Customize Posters
+## Customizing Posters

 If the default settings do not suit you, you can adjust them as needed.
 See below for the most important settings.